BlumeTechnologicalSolutions/ksu_prkom/README.md

 # ksu_prkom
-there is ksu abiturient system
+This is ksu abiturient system